oracle-livelabs/apex/proof-of-concept/1-installing-sample-datasets/create-data-model-using-ai.md

 In this lab, you learn how to configure Generative AI Services to create a data model, build an application, generate SQL queries, Generate AI-powered text, and develop a chatbot.
 Ensure you have a secure key for accessing OCI Generative AI, OpenAI or Cohere services.
 You will then use Generative AI to create a data model that includes project statuses, milestones, tasks, to-dos, links, and comments—tools for efficient project management.

+In this lab, you will explore how to use Generative AI Services to build a complete application.
+You will configure the Generative AI services to create a data model, generate SQL queries, produce AI-powered text, and develop a chatbot.
+Before starting, ensure you have a secure key to access OCI Generative AI, or OpenAI, or Cohere services.

+Using Generative AI, you will design a data model tailored for project management, incorporating key elements such as project statuses, milestones, tasks, task to-dos, task links, and comments.
+These components will provide the foundation for building an efficient and interactive project management application.

 Estimated Time: 15 minutes

 ### Objectives